Enhance your agriculture workflow with Pix4Dfields

 - Generate the orthomosaic.

-- Use the comparison tool with the orthomosaic and NDVI to do a quick comparison of the field.
+- Use the comparison tool with the orthomosaic and the custom index to do a quick comparison of the field

 Crop protection analysis

-With the help of the NDRE index map Nicholaus highlighted potential issue areas with the annotation tool to flag to the Farm Manager on site.
+With the help of the custom index map and the annotation tool, Nicholaus highlighted potential issue areas to the Farm Manager on site.

 Once we arrived at the identified area we confirmed the results from the data; around 28 trees were growing less densely than their neighbors.
 The farmer immediately began the process of gathering soil and leaf samples to figure out what exactly is causing the issue.